Nauruan Civil War: German annexation and end of the war

-The war helped neither the island's copra production nor the interests and securities of the German merchants, who had established cocoa plantations and other agricultural establishments.
-Because the political stability of the island affected the German holdings there directly, German authorities recommended that Germany should take over the administration of the island, which they did.
+The war helped neither the island's copra production nor the interests and security of the German merchants, who had established cacao plantations and other agricultural enterprises.
+Because the political instability affected the German holdings directly, German authorities recommended that Germany take over the administration of the island.
 Germany annexed the island on April 16, 1888, banning both alcohol and firearms.
 On October 1 of that year, the German gunboat SMS Eber, with 87 men, anchored off the coast of Nauru.
 The armed German seamen met with Harris and returned with the first European settlers, as well as a Christian missionary from the Gilbert Islands.
-The next morning, October 2, saw the arrest of the remaining tribal chiefs and the German annexation ceremony, complete with the hoisting of the German flag.
+The next morning saw the arrest of the remaining tribal chiefs and the German annexation ceremony, complete with the hoisting of the German flag.
 German authorities declared that unless all firearms and munitions were turned over to the German government in one day, the chiefs would be executed; the next morning, the natives of the island turned over 765 weapons and several thousand rounds of ammunition, ending the bloodiest tribal war in Nauruan history.

 Aftermath

-The annexation of Nauru by German Empire brought about a lasting ceasefire.
-After the annexation, King Aweida nominally retook the throne as a subject to the German New Guinea.
-In 1914, German Empire lost possession of the island in a bloodless transfer of power to Australia which was reaffirmed with the 1918 peace treaty.
-After World War II, Nauru became a United Nations trust territory, i.e. the Trust Territory of Nauru, under Australian sponsorship and in 1968 gained full independence as a sovereign state.
+The annexation of Nauru by the German Empire brought about a lasting ceasefire.
+After the annexation, King Aweida nominally retook the throne, and Nauru became part of German New Guinea.